-Too much potassium in the diet can also contribute to higher levels in your blood, especially if your kidneys don’t work well or you take certain medicines.
+Too much potassium in the diet can also contribute to higher levels in your blood, if your kidneys don’t work well or you take certain medicines.
 Salt substitutes typically contain high amounts of potassium.
 Foods such as melons, orange juice, and bananas are rich in potassium, too.

 Some health problems interfere with how potassium moves out of the body's cells.
 Sometimes, cells release too much potassium.
 Releasing too much potassium can result from: